NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ******
 //2b.
-Did BNF ontology search pick up *outstanding / additional* codes(proprietary or chemical names) not initially searched on in (2ai)?
+Did BNF ontology search pick up *outstanding / additional* codes (proprietary or chemical names) not initially searched on in (2ai)?
+(OPTIONAL - database-dependent - depending on if there's missing data in the database)
 ******
+*this step helps make sure we included all terms in 2a(i).

 generate byte 	step2b_BNFoutstanding=.
 replace 		step2b_BNFoutstanding=1 if step2ai_chem_brand_term!=1 & step2aii_bnfsearch205==1